SameerPhD/sameerGajghate_ORMandSpringMVCAssignmentSolution/README.md

 # Graded Coding Assignment 5 - Customer Relationship Management

 This repo contains the project **Back-End Development Graded Coding Assignment 5 - Customer Relationship Management**.
-This is a  Spring MVC application developed for [**E&ICT IIT Roorkee: Advanced Certificate Program in Full Stack Software Development**](https://www.greatlearning.in/advanced-certification-full-stack-software-development-iit-roorkee) certification.
+This is a  Spring MVC application developed for certification.

 ## Problem Statement